magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39521-unable-to-set-shipping-address-on-the-cart-with-an-empty-telephone-number-via-graphql.md

 ## Issue

-User is not able to set shipping address on the cart with an empty telephone number via GraphQ  despite the “Show Telephone” is configured as optional.
+The user is not able to set shipping address on the cart with an empty telephone number via GraphQ despite the “Show Telephone” is configured as optional.

 <ins>Steps to reproduce</ins>:

-1. Create simple product
+1. Create a simple product
 1. Go to **Stores** > **Configuration** > **Customers** > **Customer Configuration** > **Name and Address Options** and set the Show Telephone as Optional
-1. Create an empty cart via GraphQL request:
+1. Create an empty cart via GraphQL request.
     ```GraphQL
     mutation {
     createEmptyCart